makersmasher/makersmasher/README.md

 - 👋 Hi, I’m @makersmasher
-- 👀 I’m interested in security, hacking, reverse enginnering, pentesting, C, x86 ASM, ELF.
+- 👀 I’m interested in security, hacking, reverse enginnering, pentesting, C, x86 ASM, ELF and Bug Bounties.
 - 🌱 I’m currently learning a lot.
 - 💞️ I’m looking to collaborate on any of the above interests.
 - 📫 How to reach me: anthony@makersmasher.com